aristoteleo/Scribe-py/README.md

 ## Citation
 Xiaojie Qiu, Arman Rahimzamani, Li Wang, Qi Mao, Timothy Durham, Jose L McFaline-Figueroa, Lauren Saunders, Cole Trapnell, Sreeram Kannan (2018): Towards inferring causal gene regulatory networks from single cell expression measurements.
 BioRxiv

+Cell Systems link: https://www.sciencedirect.com/science/article/abs/pii/S2405471220300363 (downloadable from here: http://cole-trapnell-lab.github.io/papers/qiu-scribe/)

 biorxiv link: https://www.biorxiv.org/content/early/2018/09/25/426981

 twitter link: https://twitter.com/coletrapnell/status/1044986820520435712

+## R version
+A R version of this package is available at: https://github.com/cole-trapnell-lab/Scribe.
+Note that I have graduated Cole's lab and won't maintain this package anymore.
+If anyone wants to maintain it and keep it updated.
+Please let me know (email: xqiu.sc@gmail.com).

+## Integration with Scribe and Dynamo
+I am recently working on developing a new framework that tries to go beyond RNA velocity to map the full vector field of single cells.
+You may find this project interesting (https://github.com/aristoteleo/dynamo-release).
+In a month or two, Scribe will be fully integrated with Dynamo, so stayed tuned.

 ## Contribution
 If you want to contribute to the development of Scribe, please check out CONTRIBUTION instruction: [Contribution](https://github.com/aristoteleo/Scribe-py/blob/master/CONTRIBUTING.md)